dcscodex/api-bricks-sdk/README.md

-# CoinAPI-SDK
+# API BRICKS SDK

 ![GitHub language count](https://img.shields.io/github/languages/count/api-bricks/api-bricks-sdk)

-Welcome to the CoinAPI SDK.
-This repository contain SDK for our API documented at https://docs.coinapi.io/
+Welcome to the API BRICKS SDK.
+This repository contain SDK for our API's.

 ## Our Products